front-commerce/developers.front-commerce.com/source/docs/advanced/theme/analytics.md

 ```

 <blockquote class="note">
 Note that we didn't talk about a `trackPage` method here.
-This is because a `Page` is tighlty coupled to a React Component.
+This is because a `Page` is tightly coupled to a React Component.
 This is why you shouldn't need to use `trackPage` directly.
 </blockquote>

 ## Add an integration